 Eden Robinson's latest book, Son of a Trickster, is a finalist for the 2017 Scotiabank Giller Prize.
 Son of a Trickster is a fantastical coming-of-age story about a teenage burnout visited by strange apparitions, and was recently defended by Anishinaabe comedian Ryan McMahon on Turtle Island Reads.
 Her first novel, Monkey Beach, was shortlisted for a Governor General's Literary Award and Scotiabank Giller Prize in 2000.

-For all those already hard at work on a 2018 CBC Short Story Prize submission, Robinson shares five things about expecting the unexpected.
+Robinson shares five things about expecting the unexpected.

 1. You're going to make a mess